 Where to stay in Mission Beach

 If you don’t have a car and your plan is to hire a bike in Mission Beach, I highly recommend staying in Wongaling Beach.
-You will be at walking distance from the bike hire shop.
+You will be within walking distance from the bike hire shop.

 If they still have availabilities, Mission Reef Resort* is lovely and ideally located.
 We stayed at the YHA (Scotty’s)* next door (see photos below) and really liked it.
 It is a quiet and clean backpacker with lovely vegetation, and they can even give you a ride to the bike hire shop if you don’t want to walk for 10 minutes.